AspenJames/blueprint-coding-exercise/api/README.md

 I would normally do.
 Given more time and especially with collaboration, I would set up some sort of a CI/CD pipeline to ensure that these tests are validated upon every change in order to prevent regressions.

+## Domain mapping
+As stated in the exercise description, the "domain mapping" for the question ids should be loaded from a persistent system.
+I am making an assumption that we would not need this mapping to be dynamic or "hot-swappable", and treating the mapping as a configuration.
+For this reason, I updated the format slightly to be able to store this data as a `.json` file.
+I also used the Go standard lib `embed` to embed this file into the compiled binary.

+The API service will then read this `domainMapping.json` file upon initialization and store it into a simple `map[string]string` in the form `{question_id: domain}`, which we'll call `domainMap`.
+This type of structure is similar to an Object in JavaScript whose keys represent `question_id`s and whose values represent `domain`s.

+I could have created a first-class struct type with a `Get` method that accepts a `question_id` and returns a matching `domain` or an empty string, but such a method would likely require looping over members and doing some sort of string comparision on the QuestionID keys.
+By using a `map[string]string`, we can get the same result as the `Get` method described above by simply indexing on the desired `question_id`, e.g. `domainMap["question_a"] == "depression"`, and `domainMap["unknown"] == ""`.
+This way, we would only have to loop over the data once to populate the `domainMap`, making subsequent queries very cheap.

+It would be fairly trivial to re-write `ReadDomainMapping()` to retrieve the mapping values from a database or HTTP endpoint in the case that an embedded configuration file does not properly meet the business requirements